Original Publish Date: October 15, 2018

 Have a look below for a quick rundown:

-• The total amount of fat is displayed, information is also included as to how much-saturated fat, trans fat, and cholesterol is contained.
+- The total amount of fat is displayed, and information is also included as to how much-saturated fat, trans fat, and cholesterol are contained.

-• The minerals typically listed on Canadian nutritional information include calcium, iron, and potassium.
+- The minerals typically listed in Canadian nutritional information include calcium, iron, and potassium.

 Nutritional Analysis and the Law